Best Of15 min read

 • Best value if you actually use SoFi's lending products

-• External account sync via Relay is good but not YNAB-level detailed
+• External account sync via Relay is good but not as detailed as YNAB

-• Investment features are less mature than Fidelity or Betterment
+• Investment features lag behind Fidelity or Betterment

 6. Stash — Best for Debt Payoff Beginners Building Habits at the Same Time